idvoretskyi/terraform-gcp-k8s/README.md

 ## Pod Disruption Budgets

+Note: Pod Disruption Budgets should be created AFTER the cluster is running.

 ### Understanding Scale-Down Blocking

 Pod Disruption Budgets (PDBs) are Kubernetes resources that limit the number of pods that can be down simultaneously during voluntary disruptions.
 When a cluster needs to scale down, it needs to evict pods from nodes being removed.
 Without proper PDB configurations, pods may block the scale-down process.